The Annual Flash Fiction Competition is held during each spring semester.

 The H. MacKnight Black Poetry and Literature Prize, established in 1945, is awarded to a senior for the best poem.
 A poet of national or international distinction judges the contest, meets with students, and gives a reading on campus, preceded at the podium by the student winner or co-winners.
 MacKnight Black judges have included Paul Muldoon, Gillian Conoley, Mark Doty, Lynn Emanuel, Brian Henry, Major Jackson, Lawrence Joseph, Yusef Komunyakaa, David Lehman, William Matthews, Campbell McGrath, Heather McHugh, Alicia Ostriker, Molly Peacock, Tomaz Salamun, Brenda Shaughnessy, Gerald Stern, Kimiko Hahn, Matthew Dickman, Michael Dickman, Brenda Shaughnessy, and Kazim Ali.

 The 2024 MacKnight Black Competition judge and featured poet is Chiyuma Elliott.

-The MacKnight Black Poetry Prize is awarded annually in memory of H. MacKnight Black ’16, who at the time of his death in 1931, was regarded as one of American’s significant poets.
+The MacKnight Black Poetry Prize is awarded annually in memory of H. MacKnight Black ’16, who at the time of his death in 1931, was regarded as one of America’s significant poets.
 He was particularly admired for his incorporation of technological terms and images in his poetry.

 The Corrie Prize is held under the auspices of the Academy of American Poets.
 Academy prizes were established in 1955 with ten schools as participants.
-In subsequent years, the prizes have been awarded at more than 200 college and universities across the United States.
+In subsequent years, the prizes have been awarded to more than 200 colleges and universities across the United States.
 Among the prominent poets who won recognition through an Academy College Poetry Prize are Sylvia Plath, Tess Gallagher, Heather McHugh, Mark Doty, and Jorie Graham.